The Good Cop (American TV series)

-The Good Cop is an American streaming television comedy-drama murder-mystery created by Andy Breckman.
+The Good Cop is an American murder-mystery comedy-drama television series created by Andy Breckman, based on an Israeli show of the same name created by Erez and Tomer Aviram (Yoav Gross worked as a producer on the Israeli show which the American series was based upon).
 The ten-episode series premiered on Netflix on September 21, 2018.
 On November 13, 2018, Netflix canceled the series after one season.

-It is based on an Israeli show of the same name created by Erez and Tomer Aviram and produced by Yoav Gross.